 In the app you can find things like park hours (which have changed wildly due to COVID).
 You'll also be able to easily locate hand washing stations, which will be important during this time.

 There is no getting around it.
 The parks are different right now.
 And that is something that you and your entire family should be prepared for if you are visiting during this time.

-Aside from having to wear a mask in the parks, you'll find the following things have been suspended:
+Currently you'll find the following things have been suspended: